 Whether from a battery farm, a free-range farm, or an organic farm, all the hens and the chicks face the same fate, and even well-meaning people who keep chickens in good conditions at home often end up purchasing chickens from a hatchery, or chickens that originated from a hatchery, so are still inadvertently funding their barbaric practices.

 We all vote with our dollars and by avoiding eggs, we are sending the message that we won't support the egg industry.
 And to be absolutely honest, we really don't need them.
 There are many vegan substitutes for eggs and it is possible to make great versions of just about all recipes that traditionally use eggs.
-For some of my recipes, check out the links at the end of this post.

 Recipe